-It’s been quite some time since I left my old corporate job in Metro Manila to pursue a career away from my college degree.
+It's been some time since I left my old corporate job in Metro Manila to pursue a career away from my college degree.
 That decision may have surprised some, but I am confident about my chosen path.

 I love the simple life in the province, which my friends say suits me.
 But there are still times when I can't help but miss some aspects of life in the urban jungle of Metro Manila.

 However, I am just grateful to have fully committed to returning home most of the time.

 The community quarantine may have some effects on my sentimentality.
-So to use my abundance of time, I reflected upon them and wrote.
+So, I reflected upon them and wrote to use my abundance of time.

 1. The Opportunities for Lifestyle Events

 I enjoyed my weekends when I lived in Mandaluyong and Pasig, particularly its accessibility to other cities.

 One of the adulting skills I learned during that time was planning.
 Since events are always happening in and around Metro Manila, I carefully selected events with closer proximity.

 Gigs, concerts, seminars, and sales are regular occurrences, so preparing my guilt-free spending budget was crucial.

-There are many ways to look for events in Manila, but I commonly used Facebook Local and Everbrite – some events are paid, while some are free.
+There are many ways to look for events in Manila, but I commonly use Facebook Local and Everbrite - some events are paid, while some are free.

 Out of all the happenings in Metro Manila, the events I surely missed are the annual Manila International Book Fair (MIBF) and the Philippine Readers and Writers Festival (PRWF).

-The discussions and talks on those events were instrumental in my pursuit to read and write more.
+The discussions and talks at those events were instrumental in my pursuit to read and write more.

 2. The Variety of Food Choices

 There are so many places to choose from around Metro Manila when it comes to food - there may even be restaurants to represent different countries.

 3. Running and Hiking Events

 I am an outdoor person, so running and hiking events are things I want to do again soon.

-Communities are abundant for runners and hikers around Metro Manila, and the event’s organizers are as abundant.
+Communities are abundant for runners and hikers around Metro Manila, and the event's organizers are as plentiful.

 1. Traffic and Commute Times